 Table 2 below provides a high-level summary of each Proposer’s assessment against the individual Standard Relevant Objectives.
 Table 2 also states the version of the Modification (and the Relevant Objectives contained within it) which Workgroup considered in its assessment of the Relevant Objectives.

+JO: PLEASE centralise text where possible

 Table 2: Summary of Proposer's assessments against each Standard Relevant Objectives